 In the past we have reviewed some of the worse restoration fails in the history.
 Being a restorer is not an easy thing, since you have to make sure that the piece of art you are working on is not going to be ruined and the result will serve the painting right.
-This is why the person who starts the journey of restoring a painting, must be fully equiped with all the necessary qualifications to do to the job.
+This is why the person who starts the journey of restoring a painting, must be fully equipped with all the necessary qualifications to do to the job.

 Art dealer, author, and BBC presenter Philip Mould, recently uploaded a video where he made restoring look like a piece of cake.